Israel Finkelstein: Family

 Israel Finkelstein was born to an Ashkenazi Jewish family in Tel Aviv, Israel, on March 29, 1949.
-His parents were Zvi (Grisha) Finkelstein (born 1908) and Miriam Finkelstein (maiden name Ellenhorn, born 1910).
+His parents were Zvi (Grisha) Finkelstein and Miriam Finkelstein (née Ellenhorn).
 His great-grandfather on his mother's side, Shlomo Ellenhorn, came to Palestine from Grodno (today in Belarus) in the 1850s and settled in Hebron.
 He was one of the first physicians in the Bikur Cholim Hospital in Jerusalem, and is listed among the group of people who purchased the land in 1878 in order to establish Petah Tikva – the first modern Jewish settlement in Palestine outside the four holy cities.
-Finkelstein's father was born in Melitopol (Ukraine).
-He came to Palestine with his family in 1920.

-Finkelstein is married to Joelle (maiden name Cohen).
+Finkelstein's father emigrated from Ukraine.
+Finkelstein is married to Joelle (née Cohen).
 They are the parents of two daughters.

 Education

 Israel Finkelstein attended the PICA elementary school (1956–1963) and Ahad Ha'am High School (1963–1967), both in Petah Tikva.
 He then served in the Israel Defense Forces (1967–1970).
 He studied archaeology and Near Eastern civilizations, and geography at Tel Aviv University, receiving his BA in 1974.
 While there, Finkelstein was a student of Prof. Yohanan Aharoni.
 He continued as a research student under the supervision of Prof. Moshe Kochavi, receiving his MA in 1978 (thesis on Rural Settlement in the Yarkon Basin in the Iron Age and Persian-Hellenistic Periods).
 He graduated as a PhD in 1983 with a thesis titled "The Izbet Sartah Excavations and the Israelite Settlement in the Hill Country".